BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 “Premises” means the Short Term Residential Accommodation premises owned by a Principal, advertised, promoted and managed by the Agent and booked by the Tenant where the Services will take place.

-“Primary Tenant” means the authorised personal representative of the Tenant, whether they are explicitly identified as such or may be reasonably inferred by the Agent to be that person based on their conduct.
+“Primary Tenant” means the authorised personal representative of the Tenant, whether or not they are explicitly identified as such.
+They may be reasonably inferred by the Agent to be that person based on their conduct and / or the conduct of persons dealing with the Agent in relation to the Booking.

 “Services” means (a) the services described in an Offer and / or (b) any other services provided by the Agent where the Tenant receives the benefit of those services, whether they were formally or informally agreed to between the Tenant and the Agent.
 For the avoidance of doubt, Add On Services are not Services for the purposes of this Agreement because they are not provided by the Agent.